 You need to have child maintenance arrangements for children under 21 or more if in approved education or training.
-If you make a private arrangement you can continue after then.
+If you make a private arrangement this can continue after then.

 Private Child Maintenance Arrangement

 You can arrange child maintenance yourselves.
 You can make these arrangements yourselves to support the children financially.
 You can agree between yourselves how much maintenance should be paid, how and when it should be made.

-Get Help to Make an Arrangement
+Getting Help to Make an Arrangement

 A professional mediator who acts as a neutral third party facilitates discussion to help you make an arrangement or work out an agreement on child maintenance (child support) payments.
 Free Mediation and Legal Support.

 Getting Payments without Sharing Your Location

 If you do not want to be in contact because you do not feel it is safe you need not talk to the other parent or tell the other parent your location.